terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `Array<string>`; Optional
 The default values for the input group scope can be provided.

-The values can also be provided via the `rbl-defaults.value` or the `rbl-input.value` RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The values can also be provided via the `rbl-defaults.value` or the `rbl-input.value` RBLe Framework calculation value where the `@id` is one of the values provided by `names`.

 #### IKaInputGroupModel.labels

 Property Type: `Array<string>`; Optional
 The labels to use for the input group scope can be provided.

-The values can also be provided via the `rbl-value[@id=='l' + name].value` or the `rbl-input.label` RBL Framework calculation value where the `@id/name` is one of the values provided by `names`.
+The values can also be provided via the `rbl-value[@id=='l' + name].value` or the `rbl-input.label` RBLe Framework calculation value where the `@id/name` is one of the values provided by `names`.

 #### IKaInputGroupModel.placeHolders

 Property Type: `Array<string>`; Optional
 The [placeholders](#https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#placeholder) for the input group scope can be provided.

-The values can also be provided via the `rbl-value[@id=='ph' + name].value` or the `rbl-input.placeholder` RBL Framework calculation value where the `@id/name` is one of the values provided by `names`.
+The values can also be provided via the `rbl-value[@id=='ph' + name].value` or the `rbl-input.placeholder` RBLe Framework calculation value where the `@id/name` is one of the values provided by `names`.

 #### IKaInputGroupModel.hideLabels

 Property Type: `Array<boolean>`; Optional
 An array of values for the input group scope determining whether the labels should be hidden can be provided.

-The values can also be provided via a RBL Framework calculation value where the `@id` is one of the values provided by `names`.
+The values can also be provided via a RBLe Framework calculation value where the `@id` is one of the values provided by `names`.
 If `rbl-input.label == '-1'`, the label will be hidden.

 #### IKaInputGroupModel.helps.title

 Property Type: `Array<{ title?: string; content?: string; width?: number; }>`; Optional
 Provide the `title`s to use for contextual help to the input group scope containing HTML markup.

-The values can also be provided via the `rbl-value[@id=='h' + name + 'Title'].value` or the `rbl-input.help-title` RBL Framework calculation value where the `@id/name` is one of the values provided by `names`.
+The values can also be provided via the `rbl-value[@id=='h' + name + 'Title'].value` or the `rbl-input.help-title` RBLe Framework calculation value where the `@id/name` is one of the values provided by `names`.

 #### IKaInputGroupModel.helps.content

 Property Type: `Array<{ title?: string; content?: string; width?: number; }>`; Optional
 Provide the `content` values for contextual help to the input group scope containing HTML markup.

-The values can also be provided via the `rbl-value[@id=='h' + name].value` or the `rbl-input.help` RBL Framework calculation value where the `@id/name` is one of the values provided by `names`.
+The values can also be provided via the `rbl-value[@id=='h' + name].value` or the `rbl-input.help` RBLe Framework calculation value where the `@id/name` is one of the values provided by `names`.

 #### IKaInputGroupModel.helps.width

 Property Type: `Array<{ title?: string; content?: string; width?: number; }>`; Optional
 Provide the widths for contextual help to the input group scope.
-If the help is to be rendered with [Bootstrap popovers](#https://getbootstrap.com/docs/5.0/components/popovers/#options) and RBL Framework, the `width` can be provided.
+If the help is to be rendered with [Bootstrap popovers](#https://getbootstrap.com/docs/5.0/components/popovers/#options) and RBLe Framework, the `width` can be provided.
 The default value is `250`.

-The values can also be provided via the `rbl-input.help-width` RBL Framework calculation value.
+The values can also be provided via the `rbl-input.help-width` RBLe Framework calculation value.

 #### IKaInputGroupModel.iconHtmls